uhppoted/uhppoted-mqtt/documentation/greengrass/IAM.md

 #### _UhppotedGreengrassTokenExchangeRoleAccess_

-The __UhppotedGreengrassTokenExchangeRoleAccess__ policy below is based on [Service role permissions for core devices](https://docs.aws.amazon.com/greengrass/v2/developerguide/device-service-role.html) from the AWS Greengrass Developer Guide.
+The _UhppotedGreengrassTokenExchangeRoleAccess_ policy below is based on the policy from [Service role permissions for core devices](https://docs.aws.amazon.com/greengrass/v2/developerguide/device-service-role.html) from the AWS Greengrass Developer Guide.
 The Greengrass installer creates this policy if it doesn't exist but it's messy about it and by creating it upfront you avoid weird warnings and having to run the installer twice.

 1. Click on _Create policy_